 And even without that, sources indicate that Labs live between ten and twelve years on average, while Aussies live between twelve and fourteen.
 So your mix is likely to fall somewhere in the middle of that range, around twelve or thirteen years.

 You will want to brush your puppy at least weekly.

 Both breeds shed a lot.
 And if it takes after the Aussie, it will have long hair that needs brushing to avoid matting.

 Do Australian Shepherd Lab Mixes Make Good Family Pets?

 If your puppy takes after the Lab, then it will likely be a good fit for a home with children.

 Aussies are not bad with children, but they may sometimes try to herd them by nipping at their heels.
-This should be kept in mind when considering a Labrador Australian shepherd mix in a home with kids.
+This should be kept in mind when considering this mix in a home with kids.

 Because Aussies and Labs (and puppies in general) are active, your puppy should not be left alone for long periods of time, especially during their youth.